 In Ro v.
 Factory Mut.
 Ins.
 Co. as Trustees of Dartmouth College, 2021 WL 915034 (N.H.
 2021), the plaintiffs lived in separate dormitories on campus, and each paid room and board in addition to tuition.
 Prior to being assigned a dormitory room, each of the plaintiffs was required to sign a form acknowledging receipt and understanding of the college’s student handbook.
 Included in the handbook were prohibitions on: (1) possessing charcoal grills in student housing; (2) lighting and burning of any item with an open flame in residence halls; and (3) placing items on, and the use of, “the roof, portico, fire escape, or any other architectural feature not designed for recreational or functional use, except in cases of emergency.”
 The handbook noted that violation of the open flame policy “may” result in liability for damage due to fire.
 In addition, the handbook placed responsibility on students for claims arising from damage to college property.
 It provided that student residents “assume any and all liability for damage or claims that result from their own negligence,” or that of their visitors or guests, and that student residents who damage or vandalize Dartmouth property “will typically be expected to pay restitution.”
 Students set up a charcoal grill and a fire resulted in over $4.5 million in damages to university property, which was paid by their carrier, Factory Mutual, who attempted to subrogate against the students.
 The students preemptively filed a declaratory judgment action seeking a declaration that they were “implied co-insureds” under the Factory Mutual policy.
 The trial court agreed with the students and Factor Mutual appealed.
 On appeal, Factory Mutual argued that the trial court erred in: (1) concluding that the plaintiffs held a possessory interest in their dormitory rooms; (2) failing to conclude that the plaintiffs were licensees “with a revocable personal privilege to occupy Dartmouth College residence halls” and that, therefore, the anti-subrogation rule set forth in Crete did not apply; and (3) failing to conclude that policies in the student handbook negated any presumption that the plaintiffs are implied co-insureds under the fire insurance policy.
 In short, Factory Mutual argues that the Crete doctrine does not apply under the circumstances of this case and that, in any event, the parties contracted out of the doctrine through the student handbook.
 The court held that the Sutton doctrine has not been confined by strict property law distinctions.
 As the Nebraska Supreme Court noted, “A shared insurable interest and privity between the landlord and tenant are part of the backdrop to the development of the per se rule in Sutton and similar cases, but those concepts do not form a bright line for the rule’s applicability.”
 Buckeye State Mut.
 Ins.
 Co. v.
 Humlicek, 822 N.W.2d 351 (Neb.
 2012).
 In determining whether to apply the Crete anti-subrogation doctrine to a college/residential student situation, it looked at the contractual relationship between the parties more broadly than whether it was “technically a lease in the traditional sense.”
 The trial court decision was affirmed.

-Under the Sutton rule, a tenant was considered a co-insured of the landlords with respect to fire damage to the leased residential premises and, thus, the insurer had no right of subrogation against tenant whose negligence caused the fire damage.
+New Hampshire does not have any cases directly discussing the application of the anti-subrogation rule with regard to general insurance subrogation.
+Under the Sutton rule, however, a tenant is considered a co-insured of the landlords with respect to fire damage to the leased residential premises and, thus, the insurer had no right of subrogation against tenant whose negligence caused the fire damage.
 Cambridge Mut.
 Fire Ins.
 Co. v.
 Crete, 846 A.2d 521 (N.H.
 2004).

 A New Hampshire court can award restitution in an amount they determine appropriate, regardless of a criminal defendant’s ability to pay.
 N.H.
 Rev. Stat.
 Ann. § 651:62(I).
 The applicable statute also defines a “victim” as one who has suffered an economic loss as a result of the criminal conduct, and case law supports that an insurer can recover restitution payments as long as it is subrogated to the rights of its insured/“victim.”
 State v.
 McCarthy, 839 A.2d 22 (N.H.
 2003).